-- I can compare and classify geometric shapes based on the properties and sizes. - I can describe simple 3D shapes. - I can draw 2D shapes given dimensions and angles. - I recognise and build simple 3D shapes, including making nets. - I can find unknown angles in any triangles, quadrilaterals and regular polygons. - I recognise angles where they meet at a point, are on a straight line, or are vertically opposite, and find missing angles. - I can illustrate and name parts of circles, including radius, diameter and circumference.
+- I can compare and classify geometric shapes based on the properties and sizes - I can describe simple 3D shapes. - I can draw 2D shapes given dimensions and angles. - I recognise and build simple 3D shapes, including making nets. - I can find unknown angles in any triangles, quadrilaterals and regular polygons. - I recognise angles where they meet at a point, are on a straight line, or are vertically opposite, and find missing angles.

+- I can illustrate and name parts of circles, including radius, diameter and circumference. - I know the diameter is twice the radius.